-1. Scoring at 60.6, the latest overall Consumer Confidence is statistically unchanged from last week (+0.2 points).
+1. Scoring at 59.8, the latest overall Consumer Confidence is statistically unchanged from last week.

-- The Confidence Index is currently 8.9 points above its pandemic average and 0.5 point above where it stood in early March 2020, prior to the first lockdowns (60.1).
+- The Confidence index is currently 7.8 points above the pandemic average and 0.3 point below where it stood in early March 2020, prior to the first lockdowns (60.1).

-- The proportion of Americans reporting they, a family member, or a personal acquaintance lost their job in the past six months due to economic conditions is at 36%, up 1 point from last week.
+- The proportion of Americans reporting they, a family member, or a personal acquaintance lost their job in the past six months due to economic conditions is at 33%, down 5 points from last week.

-- In addition, 34% say it’s likely they, a family member, or a personal acquaintance will lose their job in the next six months due to economic conditions, down 3 points from last week and 9 points from 2 weeks ago.
+- In addition, 43% say it’s likely they, a family member or a personal acquaintance will lose their job in the next six months due to economic conditions, up 5 points from last week and 9 points from 2 weeks ago.

-4. Belief that the economy will rebound quickly once restrictions are lifted on businesses, up 1 point from last week at 63%.
+4. Belief that the economy will rebound quickly once restrictions are lifted on business holds steady at three in five (unchanged from last week).

-5. Americans who agree that the economy should be allowed to start up again before the pandemic is fully contained are still a majority (54%), but a slightly smaller one than last week (down 3 points).
+5. Six in ten Americans this week agree that the economy should be allowed to start up again before the pandemic is fully contained, at 61% (+1 point from last week).

-Compared to six months ago, 55% say they are more comfortable making other household purchases than they were six months ago, up 2 points from last week.
+Compared to six months ago, 55% say they are more comfortable making other household purchases than they were six months ago, down 2 points from last week.

 The data used for the Consumer Confidence index and sub-indices is based on the following questions: